Organizational effectiveness: Prominent approaches to evaluating effectiveness

 The multidimensional technique measures efficacy in several dimensions at the same time.
 It is frequently used in conjunction with the goal-attainment approach and the systems resource approach.
-The Competitive Value Framework is a version on the multidimensional method that covers the three value dimensions that are at the heart of most legitimate definitions: organizational focus, organizational structure, organizational means, and organizational goals.
-In different situations, these multidimensional methods merely reflect an increasing realisation that, in the words of Starbuck and Nystrom, "organisations contain ambiguous, partially incomparable, and incongruous goals."
+The Competitive Value Framework is a version of the multidimensional method that covers the three value dimensions that are at the heart of most legitimate definitions: organizational focus, organizational structure, organizational means, and organizational goals.
+In different situations, these multidimensional methods merely reflect an increasing realization that, in the words of Starbuck and Nystrom, "organizations contain ambiguous, partially incomparable, and incongruous goals."